jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 * At least two CT attendees offered to come to Durban, with two from JHB too, we just need to build a contact list for Durban.
 * Lance and Riaan will collect contacts of people that may want to attend, including https://groups.drupal.org/node/300318#comment-1011258 OllieB.
 We'll be looking for a good host there.
 * Perhaps an early meetup.com account with a very early 2nd Wednesday fo the month date for Feb 2015 published to gather attendees so long?

+Riaan: Created an internal Google Doc on DASA space (people's personal contact details) to keep initial Durban contacts, added Mark so long.
+Sahred with Lance so he can also add people.

 Riaan, Lance and Robin reports: No feedback